Mbed-TLS/TF-PSA-Crypto/README.md

 namely at time of writing: Ubuntu 22.04, RHEL 9, and SLES 15 SP4.

 * A C99 toolchain (compiler, linker, archiver).
-We actively test with GCC 5.4, Clang 3.8.
+We actively test with GCC 5.4, Clang 3.8 and Arm Compiler 6.21.
 More recent versions should work.
 Slightly older versions may work.
-* Python 3.8 and later to generate some source files (see below), the test code, and to generate sample programs.
+* Python 3.8 or later to generate some source files (see below), the test code, and to generate sample programs.
 * Perl to run the tests, and to generate some source files in the main branch.
 * CMake 3.20.2 or later.